UKCloud/documentation/articles/azure/azs-how-manage-azure-group.md

 ## Granting Azure permissions

-After setting up the user group in Azure, you need to go to the UKCloud Azure Stack portal to grant the appropriate permissions to the group.
+After setting up the user group in Azure, you need to go to the UKCloud Azure Stack Hub portal to grant the appropriate permissions to the group.

 To grant Azure permissions to a group:

-1. Log in to the [UKCloud Azure Stack portal](https://portal.frn00006.azure.ukcloud.com).
+1. Log in to the [UKCloud Azure Stack Hub portal](https://portal.frn00006.azure.ukcloud.com).

 2. Navigate to **Subscriptions**.